When you sign up for a new service or buy a product, don’t forget to ask about nonprofit discounts.

 Many companies are happy to discount their prices on qualifying nonprofits–including software and services!
 To help out with your next purchase, we’ve compiled this useful list of 80+ not-to-miss discounted items that will make it easier on both the charity AND you in one swoop.

-CRM, Case Management and HelpDesk
+CRM, Case Management, and HelpDesk

-- FreshDesk – This is a great case tracking tool which is great for customer service or request management.
+- FreshDesk – This is a great case tracking tool that is great for customer service or request management.
 The FreshDesk nonprofit discount requires you to reach out to them and learn more.
 Do it!

 - Zoho – This is a bunch of tools under a single umbrella name.
 Definitely do your research before taking the plunge but they do offer a nonprofit discount.
 You’ll need to email them to find out more.

 - Microsoft Dynamics 365 – Microsofts newest version of dynamics is well suited for nonprofits.
 Check out this Heller Consulting post for details.
 The discounted nonprofit pricing is on the linked page.

 - HubSpot – HubSpot is a CRM with a ton of marketing automation and lead generation functionality.
 However, it’s not super well suited for some nonprofit needs without a lot of help.
 Contact them to get their nonprofit discounted pricing.